Low Earth Orbit (LEO): An Overview

 These 66 satellites are positioned at an altitude of about 780 km, orbiting the Earth about every 100 minutes (period = 100 mins), which means that the "average satellite in-sight time to an unmoved terrestrial terminal is around 9 minutes" (Yang, 2020, pp.36-37).
 Backup satellites in the event of malfunctions are positioned at an altitude of 666 km (Yang, 2020, p.36).

-To date, Iridium stands as the sole satellite communication network capable of providing of true pole-to-pole global coverage for voice, SMS, data, and even broadband services (Iridium Network, n.d. and Yang, 2020, pp.37-38)
+To date, in 2024, Iridium stands as the sole satellite communication network capable of providing true pole-to-pole global coverage for voice, SMS, data, and even broadband services (Iridium Network, n.d. and Yang, 2020, pp.37-38).

 With its extensive coverage and robust capabilities, the constellation plays a crucial role in various sectors such as maritime, aviation, government, and emergency services, ensuring reliable connectivity and communication worldwide.